 If you struggle with Ritalin addiction, please see a doctor for help.
 There may be therapies which can help you quit taking Ritalin.
 Being open with friends and family about your struggles with Ritalin will help you build a support network that can help keep you accountable.

-Do you still have questions about Ritalin in your system?
-Please leave your Ritalin questions below.
+In case of any additional questions for Ritalin in your system use the question section below.
 We will be happy to respond to your questions with a personal and prompt response.

 DEA: Methylphenidate (Ritalin)